Arms Warrior DPS Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2

 Massacre is currently the strongest single target talent.

 Fervor of Battle effectively replaces Slam with Whirlwind, filling less global cooldowns but dealing more damage with each.
 The automatic Slam does not cost Rage or trigger Tactician, but will hit your second target during Sweeping Strikes.
+It has very strong synergy with the Major Essence Memory of Lucid Dreams and the Azerite trait Meticulous Scheming.

 Rend is a maintenance debuff which deals consistent damage over time.
 It can be applied to two targets simultaneously with Sweeping Strikes, and can be refreshed early to increase the duration of the new debuff by up to 30% of the original.